Trump Administration Curbs Immigration for Additional 6 Countries in Election-Year Push to Restrict Visas

 “Really the only way to mitigate the risk is to impose these travel restrictions,” Wolf said.

-Merchant reported from Houston
+Merchant reported from Houston.